faucetsdn/udmi/docs/specs/sequences/generated.md

 ## empty_enumeration (PREVIEW)

-check enumeration of nothing at all
+Check enumeration of nothing at all

 1. Update config before enumeration not active:
     * Add `discovery` = { "enumerate": {  } }